 Joe Grushecky & the Houserockers, the RocknRoll Hi-Fives and the Zydeco Revelators also performed on the main stage, and there were two other stages as well, plus more than 100 arts, crafts and food vendors on Washington Street.
 The Arts and Music Festival is an annual tradition in Hoboken — this is its 25th year — and includes a spring festival, as well as one in the fall.

-Here is The Smithereens’ setlist and, below it, some videos from the show:
+Here is The Smithereens’ setlist and, below it, a video from the show:

 “Behind the Wall of Sleep”